Service Academy Nominations - FAQ

 Will I Automatically Be Selected by The Academy to Which I Receive a Nomination?

-No. Once I submit my slate of nominees, the Academies select among them for the most qualified to whom to offer an appointment.
-If selected, you will receive an offer of appointment (an offer of admission) from the Academy.
+No. Once I submit my nominees, the Academies select among them for the most qualified to whom to offer an appointment.
+If chosen you will receive an offer of appointment (an offer of admission) from the Academy.

-If I Chose More Than One Academy, Will I Be Limited to a Single Nomination?
+If I Choose More Than One Academy, Will I Be Limited to a Single Nomination?

-No. I encourage candidates to apply all the Academies as it shows a commitment to service and increases your opportunity for an appointment.
-A candidate may be nominated several academies.
-A nominee may receive several offers of appointment.
+No. I encourage candidates to apply to more than one of the Academies as it shows a commitment to service and increases your opportunity for an appointment.
+I may nominate a candidate to several Academies.
+A nominee may receive more than one offer of appointment.

 When do the Academies Make Their Offers of Appointment?

-The Academies make their Offers of Appointment between February and May.
+The Academies make Offers of Appointment between February and May.